How to get Licensed and Bonded

 Bonds are important because they act as a form of protection for both the business and the public they work with.
 For example, a common type of bond can be purchased by a janitor.
 (Janitorial bond).
 These bonds cover both the janitor and the people they are working for if the company or person who hired them claims theft or stolen goods.
 Bonds can also cover companies if a job they do doesn’t turn out right (malfunctions), causes damage to their property, or other hazards to the public.
 If any issues arise being bonded can help protect your company and your assets through the line of credit that is provided.
 Otherwise, it’s up to your company to pay everything out of pocket.
 A large claim can put a small-to-medium sized business in serious financial trouble if not cause the company to go out of business altogether.

 Being bonded can help protect your company against these unnecessary risks by providing a credit line that can help cover you in the event of an issue arising.
+How to get bonded and insured for a small business?
+Call us, we can help.
+Poor credit surety bond programs are always available.

 What Are the Ramifications of Not Being Licensed & Bonded?